Mary Jo White

 Mary Jo White (born December 27, 1947) is an American attorney who served as the 31st chair of the Securities and Exchange Commission (SEC) from 2013 to 2017.
 She was the first woman to be the United States Attorney for the Southern District of New York, serving from 1993 to 2002.
 On January 24, 2013, President Barack Obama nominated White to replace Elisse B. Walter as Chair of the U.S. Securities and Exchange Commission.
 She was confirmed by the Senate on April 8, 2013, and was sworn into office on April 10, 2013.
 In 2014, she was listed as the 73rd most powerful woman in the world by Forbes.

 On November 14, 2016, White announced she would step down from her SEC position at the end of the president's term.
 In her subsequent return to private practice she represented criminal defendants including Les Wexner, an associate of Jeffrey Epstein, and the Sackler family, owners of opioid manufacturer Purdue Pharma.
-She is now the Senior Chair at Debevoise & Plimpton in New York City.
+She is now the senior chair at Debevoise & Plimpton in New York City.

 Early life and education

+White was born in Kansas City, Missouri, in 1947, the daughter of Carl Monk and Ruth King.
+Her father was a Social Security Administration lawyer, born in Oklahoma and educated at the University of Oklahoma, before receiving his law degree from George Washington University.
+He was a Free Mason, who died of cancer in 1989.
+Her mother was a homemaker, born in Miami, Oklahoma.
+White claims to be of Cherokee descent.
+In the 1950 U.S. Census from Kansas City, White's name was listed as Mary Joe.

-White was born in Kansas City, Missouri, and grew up in McLean, Virginia.
+White grew up in McLean, Virginia.
 She received a Bachelor of Arts from the College of William & Mary in 1970.
 She earned a Master of Arts in psychology in 1971 from The New School for Social Research and a Juris Doctor from Columbia Law School in 1974, where she was a Writing & Research Editor of the Columbia Law Review.